-- accessible for inspection and repair.
+- In our neighborhood, most modern structures are constructed on cement slab foundations and basements are unusual.
+However our home and others in the neighborhood built in the same era have small basements and a foundation raised about two feet above the lot on piers.
+This is relevant because I can actually crawl under the house to run speaker and computer network wiring.
+All of the ductwork for the heating and cooling systems and the plumbing run under the house and are accessible for inspection and repair.
 A benefit of this construction is that one foot of standing water on my property would flood my basement, but NOT damage my home - an attractive feature when you live near a major river.

 - One of the defining features of craftsman style homes is the built-in cabinets and cubbyholes for storage.
 Visitors who know more about construction than I do have suggested that duplicating these features in a modern house would be expensive.